akashsingh06/CRM-software-using-AI-ML/README.md

-# CRM-software-using-AI-ML
-AI-powered CRM for smart customer and lead management with ML-based scoring &amp; segmentation.

 # CRM Software using AI/ML

 This project is a lightweight Customer Relationship Management (CRM) software that leverages AI/ML for intelligent customer handling, lead scoring, and sales prediction.
 Built for scalability and easy local setup.